Bunionette (Tailor's Bunion)

 A bunionette deformity, also called a tailor's bunion, occurs on the outside of the foot at the base of the fifth toe (or pinky joint.)
 Less common than bunions, a bunionette forms gradually as the base of the fifth toe becomes partially dislocated.

 As pressure increases, the toe turns inward, exposing the head of the metatarsal to the outer side of the foot.
 Eventually this causes an enlargement of the toe (metatarsal head) and/or a change in the angle of the joint bones.
-Patients with bunionettes experience discomfort and limitations when standing or walking, especially in high heels or shoes with pointed toes.
+Patients with tailor's bunions experience discomfort and limitations when standing or walking, especially in high heels or shoes with pointed toes.

 Finding the best tailor's bunion treatment starts with a visit to Resurgens Orthopedics.
 Schedule an appointment with our Foot & Ankle centers now!